microsoft/react-native-windows-samples/docs/native-modules-nuget.md

 >**This documentation and the underlying platform code is a work in progress.**

 The default for react-native-windows has been to build all code from source.
 This includes building all the code shipped by the react-native-windows team in the npm package from source.
-This code can be quite large and take a long time to build as well as require a performent computer.
-Some configurations have problems building this code with only 8Gb of memory.
-Especially if you are used to working only with managed code this can be a big surprise.
+This code can be quite large and take a long time to build as well as require a performant computer.
+Some configurations have problems building this code with only 8 GB of memory.
+Especially if you are used to working only with managed code, this can be a big surprise.

 Starting with version 0.63 the team offers experimental nuget packages that can be used as a replacement of compiling the sources.